-You are currently viewing 3rd edition of the Smart Working Handbook to be launched
+You are currently viewing 3rd edition of the Smart Working Handbook out now

-3rd edition of the Smart Working Handbook to be launched
+3rd edition of the Smart Working Handbook out now

 The Smart Working Handbook is the authoritative summary guide to implementing a strategic and integrated approach to Smart Working.
 It has been used by thousands of people to support their workplace transformation projects.